8891689/Miner/README.md

 TRX: TAHUmjyzg7B3Nndv264zWYUhQ9HUmX4Xu4
 ```
 # 📜 Disclaimer
-Mining with CPUs (e.g. Bitcoin) is generally not very profitable due to the high network hashrate being dominated by ASIC miners.
-This software is primarily intended for educational purposes, testing, or mining coins with very low network difficulty.
+Using CPU to mine (such as Bitcoin) is usually not very profitable, because the high network computing power is mainly occupied by ASIC mining machines.
+This software is mainly used for educational purposes, testing or mining currencies with extremely low network difficulty.
+Unless you have free electricity, idle computer servers, routers, mobile phones and other equipment, you might as well try the SOLO mode.
+What if you win?
+There are also mini mining machines for sale, with power consumption of about 10W and calculation calendars ranging from 200G to 1.2T.
+The cheapest 200G calculation calendar only costs RMB 150.
+If you are interested, you can contact me.